 How To Train For A Half Marathon: 9 Expert Tips For A Successful Race

-Training to run your first, fifth, or 55th half marathon is always exciting.
-It is a great distance because it is long enough to feel incredibly rewarding upon completion and short enough that it is manageable for most runners juggling a busy life with a full-time job and other responsibilities.
+It’s a great distance because it’s long enough to feel incredibly rewarding upon completion and short enough to be manageable for most runners juggling a busy life with a full-time job and other responsibilities.

 A runner adjusting her shoe.